Riley-D-1/Elysium-The-duels-of-Arcana/README.md

 # Elysium-The-duels-of-Arcana
-A text adventure all about battling wizards to death Think pokemon style duels in a magical text adventure world.
+A text adventure all about battling wizards to death(think pokemon style duels in a magical text adventure world).
+It's a text based magic spell fighting game with exploration of a set world.